-- 1. If there is a PC Card socket protector, remove it using the "Removing a PC Card" instructions below. - 2.
-Insert the PC card with the connector side first and label side up.
-Standard PC cards will be flush with the ASUS Notebook PC when fully inserted.
+- 1. If there is a plastic protector in the slot, remove it using the removing instructions below. - 2.
+Insert the card with the connector side first and label side up.
+Standard cards will be flush with the Notebook PC when fully inserted.

-Carefully connect any cables or adapters needed by the PC card.
+3. Carefully connect any cables or adapters needed by the card.
 Usually connectors can only be inserted in one orientation.
 Look for a sticker, icon, or marking on one side of the connector representing the top side.